Bukola-Testimony/Deploying-a-simple-personal-website-docker-image-on-google-kubernetes-engine-GKE-clusters./README.md

 <br>

 ## step five
-enter the cloud authentication code already placed in your cloud shell area.
+Enter the cloud authentication code already placed in your cloud shell area.
 This may ask for authentication, click ok.
 Then configure your project ID.
 To do that, Follow the guide in the screenshots below.
 > ![Google-kubernetes-mini-project](./images/file-9)
 > ![Google-kubernetes-mini-project](./images/file-10)